deel-ai-papers/hadamRNN/README.md

-# HadaRNN binary and ternary and orthogonal Recurrent Neural Networks
+# HadamRNN binary and ternary and orthogonal Recurrent Neural Networks

 Welcome to the repository for our submission **HadamRNN: Binary and Sparse Ternary Orthogonal RNNs**, accepted at the conference [ICLR'25](https://iclr.cc/).